The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Introduction

-\end{compactenum} We will use these propositions to derive the order of magnitude of $\HS(\tau)$ under $\P (\, \cdot \, |\, \# \tau = n)$.
-These estimates are fairly general and they are sufficiently accurate to be interesting in their own right.
+Our first contribution consists in four propositions that connect $\HS(\tau)$ to other simple characteristics of $\tau$, under the sole assumption that $\mu$ is critical and non-trivial.
+More precisely, \begin{itemize} \item Proposition~\ref{first_moment_size_general} provides an upper bound for the size $\# \tau$ of $\tau$ when $\HS(\tau)$ is small, \item Proposition~\ref{min_hauteur_selon_H_general} provides a lower bound for the height $|\tau|$ of $\tau$ when $\HS(\tau)$ is large, \item Proposition~\ref{maj_hauteur_selon_H_general} provides a lower bound for $\HS(\tau)$ when the height $|\tau|$ of $\tau$ is large, \item Proposition~\ref{min_H_selon_D} gives a lower bound for $\HS(\tau)$ when the maximal out-degree of $\tau$ is large. \end{itemize} We will use them to derive the order of magnitude of $\HS(\tau)$ under $\P (\, \cdot \, |\, \# \tau = n)$.
+These new estimates are fairly general and are sufficiently accurate to be interesting in their own right.

-Our second goal is to estimate the tail of the Horton-Strahler number of Galton-Watson trees whose offspring distribution has possibly infinite variance.
+Our second goal is to estimate the tails of the Horton--Strahler numbers of critical Galton--Watson trees whose offspring distribution has possibly infinite variance.
 We work under the assumption that

-We denote the scaling index of (the type of) the limiting law by $\alpha$: since $\mu$ has a finite mean, we get $\alpha \in [1, 2]$ and since $\mu$ is supported on $[0, \infty)$, we only deal with spectrally positive stable laws: namely, their \emph{skewness parameter} $\beta$ is equal to $1$ and the support of their Lévy measure is included in $(0, \infty)$.
-By standard results, see e.g.~\cite[Theorem 8.3.1]{RegVar}, Assumption (\ref{mustable}) is equivalent to the existence of a function $L : [0, \infty) \mapsto (0, \infty)$ that is \emph{slowly varying} and such that
+We denote the scaling index of (the type of) the limiting law by $\alpha$.
+Since $\mu$ has a finite mean, we get $\alpha \in [1, 2]$ and since $\mu$ is supported on $[0, \infty)$, we only deal with spectrally positive stable laws: namely, their \emph{skewness parameter} $\beta$ is equal to $1$ and the support of their Lévy measure is included in $(0, \infty)$.
+By standard results, see e.g.~\cite[Theorem 8.3.1]{RegVar}, Assumption (\ref{mustable}) is equivalent to the existence of a function $L : [0, \infty) \mapsto (0, \infty)$ that is \emph{slowly varying} in the sense of Karamata~\cite{karamata1930mode} (which will be recalled at the start of Section~\ref{limtheosec}) and such that

-Note that $ \sum_{k=0}^n k^2\mu(k) -1$ is nondecreasing and ultimately positive since $\mu$ satisfies (\ref{critimu}) (we refer to Proposition \ref{limthtpsfix} for more details).
+Note that $ \sum_{k=0}^n k^2\mu(k) -1$ is nondecreasing and ultimately positive since $\mu$ satisfies (\ref{critimu}); see Proposition~\ref{limthtpsfix} for more details.
 We first discuss our results in the cases where $\alpha \in (1, 2]$, and then we consider the cases where $\alpha= 1$ that feature more complicated behaviors.

-\noi \textbf{The cases where $\alpha \in (1, 2]$.} In these cases, our results are simply expressed in terms of the index $\alpha$ only.
-First of all, we prove in Proposition \ref{HS_tails} that if $\mu$ is in the domain of attraction of an $\alpha$-stable law with $\alpha \in (1, 2]$, then the tail of $\HS(\tau)$ follows the universal exponential decay
+\paragraph*{The cases where $\alpha \in (1, 2]$} In these cases, our results are simply expressed in terms of the index $\alpha$ only.
+First, we prove that if $\mu$ is in the domain of attraction of an $\alpha$-stable law with $\alpha \in (1, 2]$, then the tail of $\HS(\tau)$ follows a universal exponential decay. \begin{proposition} Assume that $\mu$ is critical and non-trivial and that it belongs to the domain of attraction of a stable law of index $\alpha\in (1,2]$.
+Then,